Merith-TK/cc-tweaked-fabric/README.md

 1) Any updates that port commits from CC:T, ***MUST*** follow the format defined in [patchwork.md](patchwork.md) otherwise they will not be accepted,
 	* Commit Message must be the same as it is in CC:T,
 	* patchwork.md must be updated in the following format
-	> Comments, optional but useful if you had to do something 	differently than in CC:T (outside of Fabric/forge differences
+	> Comments, optional but useful if you had to do something 	differently than in CC:T outside of [Fabric](https://fabricmc.net/)/[Forge](https://mcforge.readthedocs.io/en/1.16.x/) differences
 	>
 	> \`\`\`
 	>